 Ferret proofing your home is a little like child-proofing, only on a smaller scale.
 Making your home safe will go a long way to keeping your little bundle of fur happy, healthy and mischief free.

-If you take a worst case scenario perspective and imagine anything that could be knocked over, chewed, eaten, fallen off, sneaked through or hidden in, your ferret will find, you will go some way towards keeping your ferret safe.
+If you take a worst case scenario perspective and imagine anything that could be knocked over, chewed, eaten, fallen off, sneaked through or hidden in, you will go some way towards protecting your ferret.

 If your ferret is caged, it is important to let your ferret out for at least 2 hours of playtime a day.
 Visit our Ferret Care Guide for Beginners for some general information about ferret ownership.

 Examine the room from ferret level, get down on your hands and knees and look for all those tempting little hidey holes and burrows.
 Look for things that can be chewed, particularly rubber or wood.
 Look for any holes or gaps that are more than 1-2cm big, depending on the size of your ferret.

 Be wary of heavy things that can be knocked over such as speakers and plants and remove any fragile ornaments.
 Look for cupboards that can be hidden in, curtains, shelves, fireplaces or furniture that can be climbed and ensure that potential escape routes are secured.

 Stairs should be sealed off and if there is an open side, secure it with plexiglass or wood up to 1 metre high.
 Watch out for pedestal fans that can fall and desktop fans that ferret arms can reach.